lightonai/lightonmuse/README.md

 print(tokenizer("Let's discover how many tokens is this text"))
 ```

-## Private Beta access to LightOn MUSE
+## Access to LightOn MUSE

-To request access to LightOn MUSE in private beta and try our intelligence primitives, get in touch: customer.relations@lighton.ai
+Access the public beta of LightOn MUSE and try our intelligence primitives at [muse.lighton.ai](https://muse.lighton.ai/)